-5. Judging process - RA 2018 - Decanter
+6. Judging process - Decanter

 Stage 3:

 The judges will then have a full discussion on all the entrants, shortlisted and non-shortlisted.
 The scores will just help provide the judges with a workable context to start the discussion, and save time in the process.
 The judges will decide on the winner as well as a runner-up for each category.
-It will be awarded at the judges’ discretion and they may not be a winner or runner-up in each category.
-The 3rd round of judging will take place on Thursday 8th August 2018.
+It will be awarded at the judges’ discretion and there may not be a winner or runner-up in each category.
+The 3rd round of judging will take place on Thursday 6th August 2020.

-Finally, there are two awards we will be awarding existing entrants: Outstanding Retailer of the Year and Best Innovator.
+Finally, there are two awards we will be awarding existing entrants: Outstanding Retailer of the Year and Judges’ Choice.
 Outstanding Retailer can be considered an ‘overall winner’, one name we want to pull out as the most outstanding retailer for this year.
-Best Innovator is awarded at the judges’ discretion – this award will highlight a retailer who is doing something different, innovative and creative.
+Judges’ Choice is awarded at the judges’ discretion – this award will highlight a retailer who is doing something different, innovative and creative.